57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

 });
 ```

-Encapsulating logging as a macro makes it much more convenient to call within the program while also providing additional information, making debugging easier.
+Encapsulating logging as a macro makes it much more convenient to call within the program and provides additional information, making debugging easier.

 ### Solana Program Examples

-To better understand CU consumption in Solana programs, we can explore example programs that demonstrate the CU usage of different operations.
+To better understand CU consumption in Solana programs, you can explore example programs demonstrating the CU usage of different operations.

-Solana provides many learning resources for beginners, including a collection of simple example programs (`program-examples`) designed to help developers understand the Solana development process.
+Solana provides many learning resources for beginners, including simple example programs (`program-examples`) designed to help developers understand the Solana development process.
 These examples can be found in this GitHub [repository](https://github.com/solana-developers/program-examples).

 Each example program in this repository typically has two versions: one implemented as a native program and the other using the Anchor framework.

-> [Anchor](https://www.anchor-lang.com/) is a widely-used development framework for the Solana blockchain, designed to simplify the creation of programs (smart contracts) and decentralized applications (DApps).
+> [Anchor](https://www.anchor-lang.com/) is a widely-used development framework for the Solana blockchain.
+It is designed to simplify the creation of programs (smart contracts) and decentralized applications (DApps).
 It provides developers with an efficient and intuitive set of tools and libraries, significantly lowering the barrier to entry for Solana application development.
 Solana officially recommends using Anchor for development.

-In the following sections, we’ll reference examples from this repository to analyze CU consumption in Solana.
-We’ll break this down from the perspectives of operations and programs.
+In the following sections, we'll reference examples from this repository to analyze CU consumption in Solana.
+We'll break this down from the perspectives of operations and programs.

 ### Operation Examples

-Let’s start by examining some common operations in Solana and analyzing their respective CU consumption.
+Let's start by examining some common operations in Solana and analyzing their respective CU consumption.

-**Transfer SOL**
+#### Transfer SOL

 Transferring SOL is one of the most common operations in Solana.
 Each transfer consumes a certain amount of CUs.
 You might wonder how many CUs are required for a single transfer.
 To find out, we can conduct a simple experiment on Solana's Devnet by performing a SOL transfer and then checking the transaction's CU consumption in the [Solana Explorer](https://explorer.solana.com/).
 The result is as follows:

 ![solana transfer sol cu](solana-transfer-sol-cu.png)

 From the transaction details in the Explorer, we can see that the transfer consumed **150** CUs.
-This value is not fixed but generally doesn’t vary significantly.
-The amount of CU consumed is unrelated to the transfer amount but is instead determined by the number and complexity of the instructions in the transaction.
+This value is not fixed but generally does not vary significantly.
+The amount of CU consumed is unrelated to the transfer amount but is determined by the number and complexity of the instructions in the transaction.

-**Create Account**
+#### Create Account

 Creating an account is another common operation in Solana.
 Each account creation consumes a certain amount of CUs.
 We can analyze CU consumption by running an account creation example.

-In the `program-examples` repository, you can find a [sample program for account creation](https://github.com/solana-developers/program-examples/blob/main/basics/create-account/anchor/programs/create-system-account/src/lib.rs#L20C1-L33C12) in the `basic/create-account` directory.
+You can find a [sample program for account creation](https://github.com/solana-developers/program-examples/blob/main/basics/create-account/anchor/programs/create-system-account/src/lib.rs#L20C1-L33C12) in the `basic/create-account` directory in the `program-examples` repository.
 By adding CU logging statements to the code, we can verify CU consumption during execution.
 Below is the log output after running the program:

 ```sh
 [2024-12-08T07:34:47.865105000Z DEBUG solana_runtime::message_processor::stable_log] Program consumption: 186679 units remaining